 Many hostels count with small libraries that allow you to exchange books.

-Or, why not discover something new at a local book shop?
-One of the favorite books I discovered during my trips was First They Killed My Father, which I found on a street market in Cambodia.
+Or, why not discover something new at a local bookshop?
+One of my favorite books I discovered during my trips was First They Killed My Father, which I found on a street market in Cambodia.

 If you’re a flashpacker, a Kindle and other digital book readers are also a good option.